Murtrag/ReWriter/README.md

-The "Speed Reading and Touch Typing Practice Tool" is a web application built with React.js, Redux, HTML, SASS, and Docker.
+The "Speed Reading and Touch Typing Practice Tool" is a web application built with React.js, Redux, HTML.
 It allows users to load any text of their choice from their local drive and practice touch typing while reading a book.
 The tool provides a distraction-free environment for focused practice and is designed to help users improve their typing accuracy and speed.
 The application